-Jennifer Kefer has nearly 15 years of experience providing legal and political expertise, strategic analysis, and advice to non-profits, corporations and cities on a range of projects related to climate, energy and other environmental issues.
-Her expertise in industrial efficiency, EPA regulations and compliance, alliance and partnership-building, and policy engagement guides her work leading DGA’s work for the Alliance for Industrial Efficiency – a coalition of business, labor, and non-profit groups supporting policies to advance Combined Heat and Power.
+Jennifer Kefer has 15 years of experience providing legal and political expertise, strategic analysis, and advice to non-profits, corporations and cities on a range of projects related to climate, energy and other environmental issues.
+Her expertise in industrial efficiency, EPA regulations and compliance, alliance and partnership-building, and policy engagement guides her work leading DGA’s work for the Alliance for Industrial Efficiency—a coalition of business, labor, and non-profit groups supporting policies to advance Combined Heat and Power.
 Jennifer’s leadership and advocacy have helped the Alliance and other groups successfully press the Environmental Protection Agency to incorporate industrial efficiency and Combined Heat and Power into Clean Air Act rules, such as the carbon pollution New Source Performance Standards for new and existing power plants and the Industrial Boiler MACT.
 She has helped “put a face on energy efficiency” by organizing events for policymakers to meet with and learn from energy efficiency workers.
-And she has started a dialogue at Public Utility Commissions to adopt policies that encourage CHP.
-She also leads DGA’s work on Carbon Capture and Storage, and is coordinating a coalition of groups to advance policies to support it.
+And she has started a dialogue at Public Utility Commissions about state utility barriers to CHP.

 Jennifer’s previous experience includes grassroots education and outreach, federal advocacy, legal research and analysis, and environmental litigation working on behalf of a range of organizations, including Environmental Defense Fund, the Center on Budget and Policy Priorities, and Earthjustice.
 She earned a B.A. in environmental studies at Brandeis University, a Masters of Environmental Studies at the Yale School of Forestry and Environmental Studies and a J.D. at the Yale Law School.

 Senior Research Associate

 Isabel Harrison has a background in strategic communications and environmental policy, with a particular focus on water and climate policy.
-At DGA, Isabel is responsible for conducting research and providing operational support for the DGA team.
-She also manages the website and coordinates communications efforts related to renewable energy and industrial efficiency.
+At DGA, Isabel is responsible for conducting research and assisting with client project support, as well as leading the firm’s communications efforts related to renewable energy and industrial efficiency.
 In particular, Isabel has leveraged her communications skills to advance the work of the Alliance for Industrial Efficiency, Americans for a Clean Energy Grid, the Renewable Thermal Collaborative, and DGA’s Customer Revolution campaign to promote the importance of customer choice in the renewable energy marketplace.